liangwuweb/rag/labs.md

 ```
 ![serve and pull](./images/rag06a.png?raw=true "serve and pull")

 3. While this is running, go ahead and open a second terminal session.
 In the codespace, right-click and select the *Split Terminal* option.
 This will add a second terminal side-by-side with your other one.
+(This may take a few minutes to completely initialize.)

 ![splitting terminal](./images/rag08.png?raw=true "splitting terminal")